 “In order to set prices, we have to buy the materials at least six months in advance.
 Failure to do so may result in significant price losses between the date specified and the time of purchase.
 This of course leads to liquidity problems, which is why we negotiate credit terms with suppliers for large orders, invoice materials as quickly as possible and use lines of credit to cover shortfalls.

 “At our real estate company, Cardone Capital, we strive to secure as many properties as possible in good locations, knowing that inflation increases income-generating property valuations and rental income.
 For example if we were happy with the rent for office space In the last 24 months we have bought our office space.

-“We are also willing to pay upfront for services that we know are long-term and ongoing.
+“We are also willing to pay upfront for Financial planning services that we know are long-term and ongoing.
 This justifies current prices and reduces uncertainty.”

 3. Continually improve internal software efficiency and integration

 We built our own CRM for just over $28,000 and the maintenance costs were only $75 per month, and another company rented for $8,750 per month.